-A VAT Time to Pay arrangement can give you the breathing space you need to gather funds and repay HMRC.
+An HMRC Time to Pay arrangement for VAT can give you the breathing space you need to gather funds and repay taxes you owe.
 It can also help you avoid the hefty surcharge that comes with delinquent tax payments.

-Here, we'll explain what a VAT Time to Pay arrangement is, and how you can negotiate one for your business.
+Here, we'll explain what a Time to Pay arrangement is, and how you can negotiate one for your business.

 What is a VAT Time to Pay Arrangement?